 The syllabus synopses below cover only the core and elective courses offered in this programme.
 Syllabus synopses for the university general courses are listed in the University General Courses section.
-Students are encouraged to take courses offered in other programmes as free elective courses.
-However, students are advised to consult the head of programme coordinator before enrolling for any of these elective courses.

 SBEQ1113 Construction Technology I

 The aim of this course is to develop an understanding of construction technology and its application in the construction of low-rise domestic and commercial buildings that are not more than 5 stories tall.
 It examines the processes and techniques related to the construction of substructures, frames, enclosures and finishes.
 The course also introduces students to the Uniform Building by Laws (UBBL).
 The course provides students with construction knowledge to be applied in other courses such as estimating, measurement, construction planning and services.
 The course also provides an avenue for students to develop their communication skills and the ability to work effectively as a team member to achieve mutual objectives.